Guide

 The build.rs will then automatically configure cargo to link against that library (important for shipping to users).
 Otherwise, it will try to link against the system-installed libazul library or panic with a helpful message if your system isn't correctly configured.

 Now your application will only be a couple hundred KB large and (re-)compile very fast, since rustc only has to recompile your couple of functions, not the azul library code.
-This is the default option (enabled with features = ["link-dynamic"] by default).
+Note that dynamic linking is NOT the default feature set - you have to select it with default-features = false, features = ["link-dynamic"]:

 [dependencies.azul]